jumbo-tech-campus/iOSArchitecture/README.md

 - [Patterns](https://github.com/jumbo-tech-campus/iOSArchitecture/tree/master/Patterns) - A project showing the usage of MVVM & the DependencyComposition pattern
 - [ViewStyling](https://github.com/jumbo-tech-campus/iOSArchitecture/tree/master/StylingEngine) - A project showing a generic css-like approach for styling `UIView`'s
 - [Networking](https://github.com/jumbo-tech-campus/iOSArchitecture/tree/master/Networking) - A project showing a proposal how to do API calls in Swift
+- [ModuleArchitecture](https://github.com/jumbo-tech-campus/iOSArchitecture/tree/master/ModuleArchitecture) - A POC for a modularised architecture on iOS